 Step Four for Successful UVC Disinfection: Ongoing Monitoring of Usage

-Tracking usage of the Tru-D device against actual discharges is key to ensure all targeted rooms are being cycled.
+Tracking usage of the Tru-D device is key to ensure all targeted rooms are being cycled.
 Tru-D provides weekly/monthly/quarterly reports upon request to monitor the usage of the device.
 Joint Review calls following installation are also important to keep the Tru-D program as a high priority and hold key people accountable.

 Steps to a meaningful UVC disinfection program include:

 – Documenting a baseline of infection for priority microorganisms that will be the focus of the program.